ng-bridge-ann-arbor/ng-rsvp/README.md

-# ng-RSVP
+# ng-rsvp

-An AngularJS RSVP web application.
+A simple, backend-less AngularJS single-page application that emails an organizer event RSVP responses.

 ## Setup and Requirements